the perfect4 days visiting Mexico City

 visit a museum

 Mexico City has more museums than any other capital city in the world, over 150 to be exact.
-The most famous museums to visit are the Frieda Khalo Museum which is actual home and while we were unable to visit this trip, is high on our suggested stops based on recommendations from others.
+The most famous museums to visit are the Frida Kahlo Museum which is located in her residence.
+While we were unable to visit this trip, is high on our suggested stops based on recommendations from others.
 The Anthropology Museum also came highly recommended.
 If you’re a history buff, or simply enjoy learning about the history of Latin American ancient civilizations this museum is worth a stop.
 Plan to spend a significant amount of time here.
 I’ve heard it’s massive.

 Liz & Dennis

 We’re two travel-loving, real estate investing, foodies exploring North America as full-time RV’ers.
 This blog is where we share our lessons learned, tips and tricks, and favorite places to eat, see, and RV across North America!
 We hope it helps you find your wanderlust, plan and prepare for RV life, and get out on the road!

 Get a quote for Mexican liability insurance, which is required to drive your vehicle in Mexico!

 Get our 70-page digital guide to RVing Mexico!